National Office

 With effect from 11 July 2025, your SA Division Councillors are:

 The TAS Division of the Australian Institute of Company Directors has a TAS Council to assist in providing guidance and strategic input into the direction of the Division.
-The Council also approves upgrades of membership.
+The Council also considers some applications for membership of the Institute, including transition between membership statuses, as required by the Board.

-Nominations are now invited to fill four (4) vacancies on the TAS Division Council.
+Eight (8) candidates have been nominated to fill four (4) positions on the TAS Division Council.

-Enquiries and requests for a Nomination Form can be obtained from Robert Falvo, Acting State Manager – TAS and VIC by calling +61 3 9245 4238 or email tasdivisionelection@aicd.com.au.
+If you are a member of the AICD and have not yet received details on how to vote, please contact Robert Falvo, Acting State Manager – TAS and VIC by calling +61 3 9245 4238 or email tasdivisionelection@aicd.com.au.

 Council Members